 100-75 points Student recommended for full admission 74-70 points Student provisionally admitted for one academic year (if clinical placements available*) Below 70 points Student rejected for admission/may reapply next academic year

-The complete application into the ATEP will be due the thirteenth (13th) week of the HEED 206 course.
+The complete application into the ATP will be due the thirteenth (13th) week of the HEED 206 course.

-Provisional Admission Student is admitted into program with the stipulation that he/she must rectify deficiencies identified by the ATEP admission committee by the end of the next academic year
+Provisional Admission Student is admitted into program with the stipulation that he/she must rectify deficiencies identified by the ATP admission committee by the end of the next academic year

 *The total number of students that can be accepted into the program is dependant on the availability of clinical placements.
-Meeting the preceding criteria does not guarantee acceptance into the ATEP.
+Meeting the preceding criteria does not guarantee acceptance into the ATP.

-Maintaining Advanced Good Standing in Athletic Training Education Program
+Maintaining Advanced Good Standing in Athletic Training Program

 Once admitted, the Athletic Training student must maintain the following items to remain fully admitted: